 We are currently changing how you register your dogs.
 If you wish to register your dog please contact Reception at the Council 03 319 5026 and talk to one of our staff.

 If you have an issue with a dog or live stock please call the Animal Control Officer on 027 565 9868 or contact Kaikoura District Council.

 The registration year for dogs runs from 01 July to the 30 June each year.
 You must ensure that your dogs are registered by the end of August for the current registration year.

 If your dog is currently registered the Council will send you a registration reminder in July.
 That will give you about six weeks to register your dog.
 If you pay before 01 September you will pay the standard fee.
 If you pay after 01 September you will be required to pay the higher fee.
 If you are found with an unregistered dog you may be issued with a fine and your dog may be impounded.

-Pay you registration on-line at Reg The Dog or you can pay by mail (cheque) or over the counter (cheque, cash, eftpos) at the Kaikoura District Council office, 34 Esplanade.
+You can pay by mail (cheque) or over the counter (cheque, cash, eftpos) at the Kaikoura District Council office, Level 2, 96 West End, Kaikoura .

 Please make sure you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.

 Your dog's registration fee helps fund the activities of the Council's animal management services.

 This means that the cost of providing a professional dog management service is shared between all dog owners.